 Whaddya hear?
 For White Sox’ Lance Lynn, not much when it comes to trade talk

-“I actually know nothing,” said Lynn, known to have interest as the Tuesday trade deadline appears despite his latest rough outing against Cubs Wednesday.
+“I actually know nothing,” said Lynn, known to have drawn interest as the Tuesday trade deadline approaches despite his latest rough outing Wednesday against the Cubs.
 “Haven’t been talked to about anything and all that.”

-Maybe not much is going on yet for Lynn, who has pitched deep into games but owns a 6.47 ERA and has allowed 28 homers.
+Maybe not much is going on yet for Lynn, who has pitched deep into games but owns a 6.47 ERA and has allowed 28 home runs.

 “Yeah, in the past I’ve had a little bit more communication knowing what’s going on, knowing what might happen,” Lynn said.